naoki-test1/matching_engine_for_crypto/README.md

 Architecture
 -

-Salient points and considerations are explained below.

-- Code for Matching Engine is developed keeping in mind HFT i-e High Frequency Trading.

-- Efficient Data Structures are implemented in such away to attain objectives for HFT.

 - Time complexity for critical operations are as.

        Add – O(log M) for the first order at a limit, O(1) for all others